MahsaFarnia23/METABRIC_Project/README.md

 ---

 ## 📜 License

-This project is for academic and non-commercial research purposes.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ---